dmarks2/liferay-plugin-intellij/documentation/updates.md

 * Maven Dependencies
   * Checks if `service-builder` and `rest-builder` plugins match the used liferay version
   * Checks if `portal-web` dependency matches the used liferay version
+  * Checks if `biz.aqute.bnd` and `com.liferay.ant.bnd` dependencies match the used liferay version

 *Checking for removals or deprecations works for Liferay 7.0 to Liferay 7.4*